bbeyene/db-imp-benchmark/PART2.md

 ##  System Research

 ### 1. Storage Engines
 According to the official docs, "the choice of a transactional storage engine such as InnoDB or a nontransactional one such as MyISAM can be very important for performance and scalability."
 By default, the storage engine for new tables is InnoDB.
 It claims that InnoDB tables "outperform the simpler MyISAM tables, especially for a busy database."
 MyISAM has a small footprint and does table-level locking which reduces performances (relative to InnoDB) so "it is often used in read-only or read-mostly workloads in Web and data warehousing configurations."
-InnoDB tables arrange data using primary keys.
-Each table's primary key used to create a clustered index so that I/O is reduced when using the primary key.
-InnoDB tables also use "Adaptive Hash Indexing" to make lookups of frequently accessed rows faster (which we also benchmark).
-The documentation also states, you can create and drop indexes and perform other DDL operations with much less impact on performance and availability."
+InnoDB tables arrange data using primary key.
+Each table's primary key is used to create a clustered index so that I/O is reduced when when accessing data sequentially.
+InnoDB tables also use "Adaptive Hash Indexing" to make lookups of frequently accessed rows faster (which we will benchmark as well).
+The documentation also states you can create and drop indexes and perform other DDL operations with much less impact on performance and availability."
 InnoDB tables were "designed for CPU efficiency and maximum performance when processing large data volumes".

 Truncated Table 16.1 from MySQL docs: Storage Engines Features
 | Feature | MyISAM | InnoDB |